-Tokenmaxxing means maximizing AI token usage, often as a visible signal of adoption.
-The useful version ties tokens to accepted output, model cost, review burden, and agent behavior instead of treating usage as the win.
+Tokenmaxxing is the habit of maximizing AI token usage, often as a visible signal of adoption.
+The useful version ties tokens to accepted output, model cost, review burden, and agent behavior instead of treating volume as the win.

 Use Tokenmaxxing to separate real AI leverage from usage theater: what workflow consumed the tokens, what model ran, what output was accepted, and how much human repair was needed.